cogentcore/core/README.md

 	+ clipboard "registers" (C-x x <label>, C-x g <label>)

 * Splitview:
-	+ gide resize textview not re-drawing
+	+ gide resize textview not re-drawing  (still?)
-	+ some lowpri keyfuns for collapsing and expanding
+	+ some lowpri keyfuns for collapsing and expanding -- this goes in gide -- need multi-key.

 * CSS class = x should bring in properties for that class into top-level CSS for all below -- not sure it does that - nested classes.  need to figure that out really.